These independent bookstores in Seattle are a must-visit for readers.

 These local indie bookstores are hidden gems in Seattle.
-Even if nowadays most of us resort to buying books online without human contact, nothing will ever be as comforting or as special as listening to the literary recommendations from the bibliophile sitting behind that enormous mahogany desk.
+Even if nowadays most of us resort to buying books online without human contact, nothing will ever be as comforting or as special as listening to the literary recommendations from the bibliophile sitting behind an enormous mahogany desk.

 There are several days throughout the year that are ideal for visiting your local independent bookstore.
 On August 9th every year, bibliophiles can gather to enjoy National Book Lovers Day.
 And the last Saturday of every April, we celebrate Independent Bookstore Day.
 Readers from around the city get together and compete in a contest of who can visit and buy the most books from indie retailers in the least amount of time.

 And of course, you don’t need an excuse to visit one of these bookstores any day of the year!
-We highly recommend making a rainy day activity out of it (not hard to do in Seattle).
+We highly recommend making a rainy day activity out of it (not hard to do in Seattle!).

-What: Open Books is the sole poetry-only bookstore in Seattle.
+Why we love it: Open Books is the sole poetry-only bookstore in Seattle.
 You’ll find new, used and out-of-print poetry books that you can enjoy reading while getting cozy on one of their couches.
 Note: They recently moved to their new location in Pioneer Square!